Academic & Teaching staff

 +44 (0)113 34 33288

 Kate Dossett joined the University of Leeds in 2003 as a Lecturer in American history.
 Her research focuses on race and gender in the nineteenth and twentieth century United States.
-Her two main areas of interest are women’s cultural, social and political histories and histories of the African Diaspora including black nationalism, the international black left, the Harlem Renaissance and black feminism.
-She is currently the Director of Taught Postgraduate Studies in History.
+Her two main areas of interest are women and gender history and histories of the African Diaspora including black nationalism, the international black left, the Harlem Renaissance and black feminism.

 Stages in the Struggle: Black Theatre and Politics in 1930s America